- Home

 DISPOSITIONS |

 Any complaint can be made anonymously without giving your name.
 However, you cannot be informed of the internal review’s results if you choose to remain anonymous.
 After a thorough investigation, the complaint will be classified into one of the following dispositions.
 Unfounded: the investigation determined the act or acts complained of did not occur.
 Exonerated: the investigation revealed that the act or acts complained of occurred but were justified, lawful and proper.
-Inconclusive: the investigation failed to disclose sufficient evidence to prove or disprove the allegation.
+Not Sustained: the investigation failed to disclose sufficient evidence to prove or disprove the allegation.
 Sustained: the investigation disclosed a preponderance of evidence in support of the allegation made in the complaint.
 Sustained allegations could result in additional training, counseling, written reprimand, suspension or termination.
 Although employees named in a complaint will at some point be required to respond to the specific allegations, they are not permitted access to cases under investigation.
-Complainants need not be concerned that they will be subject to retribution for legitimately stating a complaint because procedures are in place to prevent this.
-Complainants who have current criminal or traffic charges pending should be aware that the internal review process deals solely with department police matters and the conduct of agency employees.
+Complainants need not be concerned they will be subject to retribution for legitimately stating a complaint because procedures are in place to prevent this.
+Complainants who have current criminal or traffic charges pending should be aware the internal review process deals solely with department police matters and the conduct of agency employees.
 Regardless of the outcome of an internal investigation, existing criminal or traffic charges must be dealt with through the proper courts. |

-CHRIS MCCALL CHIEF OF POLICE KERRVILLE POLICE DEPARTMENT 429 SIDNEY BAKER KERRVILLE, TEXAS 78028 Telephone: (830) 257-8181 Chris.McCall@KerrvilleTX.gov |
+| CHRIS MCCALL CHIEF OF POLICE KERRVILLE POLICE DEPARTMENT 429 SIDNEY BAKER KERRVILLE, TEXAS 78028 Telephone: (830) 257-8181 Chris.McCall@kerrvilletx.gov |